ursetto/a2composer/COMPOSER.md

 ---------------

-The driver on my disk is corrupt and, as far as I can tell, is probably missing the piece which loads filenames from the catalog into the disk name and filename table.
+The driver on my disk is corrupt and, as far as I can tell, is probably missing just the piece which loads filenames from the catalog into the disk name and filename table.
 This could be reimplemented.

 Notes